What is the Clinton Digital Library?

 Is everything digitized?

 Not yet.
-The William J. Clinton Presidential Library & Museum is working hard to make as many collections available online as possible, but even with over half a million pages currently available the Clinton Digital Library contains less than 1% of the total collection.
+The William J. Clinton Presidential Library & Museum is working hard to make as many collections available online as possible, but even with 3 million pages currently available the Clinton Digital Library contains less than 5% of the total collection.
 The William J. Clinton Presidential Library & Museum physically houses over 78 million pages of documents, 20 million emails, 2 million photographs, and 12,500 videotapes.

 The Clinton Digital Library has been digitizing documents, video, audio, and photographs for online access since the opening of the library in 2004.
 In 2010 the William J. Clinton Presidential Library & Museum staff digitized over 165,000 pages concerning the Supreme Court nomination of Elena Kagan.
-After that historic achievement, the Library kept the momentum going and has since digitized over 600,000 additional pages.
+After that historic achievement, the Library kept the momentum going and has since digitized over 3 million additional pages.
 The Clinton Digital Library would not be able to exist or thrive without the assistance of the staff of the Lyndon B. Johnson Library & Foundation.
-In the future all of Clinton Digital Library's collections will also become available to online users of the National Archives Catalog.
+All of the Clinton Digital Library's digitized collections are also available to online users of the National Archives Catalog.